lerkyzhao/lerkyzhao.github.io/_pages/about.md

 About Me
 ------
-I’m currently a fisrt-year Ph.D. student in Computer Science at Zhejiang University under the supervision of [Prof. Jinsong Han](https://person.zju.edu.cn/en/hanjinsong).
+I’m currently a second-year Ph.D. student in Computer Science at Zhejiang University under the supervision of [Prof. Jinsong Han](https://person.zju.edu.cn/en/hanjinsong).
 I received my B.S. at Zhejiang University in 2023.

 Research Interests